Kin Price Tops $0.0000 on Top Exchanges (KIN)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 KIN uses the hashing algorithm.
-It launched on September 12th, 2017.
+Its genesis date was September 12th, 2017.
 Kin’s total supply is 2,935,737,051,545 tokens.
+Kin’s official message board is kin.org/news.
+Kin’s official website is www.kin.org.
 The Reddit community for Kin is https://reddit.com/r/kin and the currency’s Github account can be viewed here.
 Kin’s official Twitter account is @kin_ecosystem and its Facebook page is accessible here.
-Kin’s official website is www.kin.org.
-Kin’s official message board is kin.org/news.

 The Kin blockchain is built to scale for mass usage and supports an Ecosystem-wide digital economy where app developers and mainstream consumers make millions of micro-transactions.